 It is not uncommon for workers’ compensation carriers to deny medical benefits claims or to deny parts of the claim.
 You are well within your rights to fight the denial of your workers’ compensation claim for medical benefits.
 If you have received a letter denying your claim, then you can challenge the denial.
 This challenge occurs before representatives of California’s Division of Workers’ Compensation (DWC).
 Usually, appeals are filed with the closest district office of the DWC.

 Disputes in which the insured party does not agree with the denial of medical benefits or other aspects of the case are resolved by a judge.
 The process of appealing a denial is complex and involves filing an application for adjudication of the claim and, soon after, a declaration of readiness to proceed.
 This allows you to request a hearing and describe the issues that have lead to the dispute.
 You (and your Lancaster medical benefits attorney, if you choose to be represented by one) then appear at a special hearing to determine whether the denial was appropriate or not.

 If a judge finds that benefits were delayed or denied unreasonably, then the carrier may be assessed a penalty of 25 percent, or up to $10,000.

 If your medical benefits claim has been rejected for any of the above reasons, or another which we have not mentioned, a highly skilled Lancaster medical benefits attorney could help you to secure the benefits you are entitled to.

 This may include seeing your case through to a compromise and release agreement.
 The agreement not only ends the case and settles the question of any permanent disability, but also secures future costs of medical care related to your injury.

 You should not suffer alone after a workplace injury.
-At Koszdin, Field, Sherry & Katz, we understand how devastating the impact of losing your income can be, for both you and your family.
+At Koszdin, Fields & Sherry, we understand how devastating the impact of losing your income can be, for both you and your family.